Let’s say you’re learning how to paint. When you look at the famous paintings at the museum, you might start asking yourself:

 Changing careers signals that you’re constantly learning new things!
 It’s an example that learning is part of your lifestyle.
 You’re being mentally flexible.

-If you still need some extra inspiration, I highly recommend you watching this amazing Ted Talk from Amy Cuddy called Your body language may shape who you are.
+I highly recommend you watching this amazing Ted Talk from Amy Cuddy called Your body language may shape who you are.
 Go check it out.

 I hope you’re feeling a bit more relaxed and inspired!
 Feel free to bookmark this post for these days when you need some inspiration again, and share it with your friends ✨.